-- where the tumor has formed in the central nervous system (CNS) - whether there are certain changes in the genes or chromosomes of the cancer cells - whether the cancer was completely removed by surgery; the prognosis is better if the cancer can be completely removed - the type and grade of ependymoma - your child's age when the tumor was diagnosed - whether the cancer has spread to other parts of the brain or spinal cord; the prognosis is better if the cancer has not spread - whether the tumor has just been diagnosed or has come back with you about your child's prognosis.
+- where the tumor has formed in the central nervous system (CNS) - whether there are certain changes in the genes or chromosomes of the cancer cells - whether the cancer was completely removed by surgery; the prognosis is better if the cancer can be completely removed - the type and grade of ependymoma - · your child's age when the tumor was diagnosed - whether the cancer has spread to other parts of the brain or spinal cord; the prognosis is better if the cancer has not spread - whether the tumor has just been diagnosed or has come back was given.

-Prognosis also depends on whether radiation therapy was given, the type and treatment dose, and whether chemotherapy alone was given.
+Prognosis also depends on whether radiation therapy was given, the type and treatment dose, and whether chemotherapy alone

 No two people are alike, and responses to treatment can vary greatly.
-Your child's cancer care team is in the best position to talk
+Your child's cancer care team is in the best position to talk with you about your child's prognosis.